williamcaban/openshift-container-name-demo/README.md

 | /_net      	| Return a JSON formatted list of the network interfaces seen by the pod.              	| This can be used to demo Multus/OpenShift Multinetwork functionalities. ``(in progress)``	|

-| / | display a simple web interface with the name of the Pod, APP_VERSION and APP_MESSAGE information.
-This can be used to demo from a browser
-- http://your_app_domain``/hello`` -- return a single liner text version of the Pod name and APP_VERSION.
-This can be used to demo from a ``curl`` command or similar
-- http://your_app_domain``/_health`` -- Return a JSON formated status of the app, the container name and container version.
-This can be used for health checks or pod readiness checks
-- `(in progress)` http://your_app_domain``/_nets`` -- Return a JSON formated list of the network interfaces seen by the pod.
-This can be used to demo Multus/OpenShift Multinetwork functionalities.

 # Using a Minishift Environment